 Scottie Kiddman lived with his grandmother, as did I. We were both new kids in school, and both liked Star Wars toys and comic books.
 Scottie was a bit older, though, and had his own paper route.
 Like hundreds of parents in the weeks that followed, his grandmother would wake early and drive him along his route, creeping her station wagon steadily through the ranks of parked cars which separated her from Scottie, who marched up the sidewalk, lobbing lopsided papers toward porches and doors.
 When the cars of two paper carrier guardians would meet, they would roll down their windows, exchange reports, wish each other's child safety, and somewhere in their furtive council speak that name.
 Johnny Gosh.

-As we opened the door and stepped into the beach of light from the porch lamp that eroded into an ocean of the darkest part of night, a warning washed over us.
+As we opened the door and stepped into the beach of light from the porch lamp eroding into an ocean of the darkest part of night, a warning washed over us.
 Johnny Gosh is missing.

-Don't you know that she checked to make sure every window was latched at night?
-Don't you know that when the phone rang after dark she jumped with a start?
+Don't you know she checked to make sure every window was latched at night?
+Don't you know when the phone rang after dark, she jumped with a start?

 They must have known this was more than a fear.
 They told us years before not to take candy from strangers, and to never, ever go near a car with someone we didn't know.
 Look for the houses with gold stars in the windows, they told us.
 Run to the houses with gold stars in the windows!

-Still, even they were not prepared for the horror of finding that it could happen.
+Still, even they were not prepared for the horror of finding it could happen.
 And it could happen here.
-It was all anyone talked about, and someone should tell them that we were all in tears.
-Don't his parents know that we agonized, too?
+It was all anyone talked about, and someone should tell them we were all in tears.
+Don't his parents know we agonized, too?